Budgeting Tips and Resources

 - “Does it matter if I buy brand-name or can I get by with generic?”

-If you take a moment to think about what you are buying, you’ll find it easier to curb unnecessary spending and save those funds for what’s really important.
+If you take a moment to think about what you are buying, you’ll find it easier to curb unnecessary spending and save those funds for what’s important.

-- Set aside about 5% to 10% of each and every paycheck for your savings account.
+- Set aside about 5% to 10% of every paycheck for your savings account.
 Make that money your “rainy day fund” for handling any financial emergencies that could come up in the future.

 - Deposit any extra income you have into a savings account OR use it to pay off debt rather than go on a shopping spree.